On Picard Number and Dimension of Algebraic Homogeneous Spaces: Homogeneous spaces of linear algebraic groups: the general case

-\begin{example} Let $X = G/H$ be a projective homogeneous space of positive dimension for a semisimple group $G$.
-It follows that the inequality $\rho(X) \leq \dim X$ turns to equality only if $G$ is an almost direct product of $n$ copies of the special linear group $SL_2$ and $n$ is any positive integer.
-Let $G$ be just the direct product $SL_2^n$ and $H$ the direct product $B^n$ of $n$ copies of the Borel subgroup $B\subseteq SL_2$, i.e. the subgroup of upper-triangular matrices, As we already saw in Example \ref{first_example}, $SL_2/B$ is isomorphic to the projective line, so $X \cong (\PP^1)^n$ with $\dim X = \rho(X) = n$.
-In particular, we see that for any positive integer $n$ there exists a projective homogeneous space for a semisimple group of dimension $n$ and Picard number $n$. \end{example}
+\begin{remark} Let $X = G/H$ be a projective homogeneous space of positive dimension of a simply connected semisimple group $G$ acting locally effectively.
+It follows from the proof of Theorem \ref{gen} that the inequality $\rho(X) \leq \dim X$ turns into equality if and only if $G$ is a direct product of $n$ copies of the special linear group $SL_2$ and $X \simeq (\PP^1)^n$ with $\dim X = \rho(X) = n$; cf.\ Example~\ref{first_example}. \end{remark}